richafnu/Viva/Viva/glint/setup/add-external-user.md

 5. Switch the **External user** toggle to **Yes** to flag guests in Viva Glint.
 6. Switch the **Grant user advanced configuration access** setting to **Yes** to allow Support users access to **Advanced Configuration** features.

+   > [!IMPORTANT]
+   > Users with access to Advanced Configuration settings can make changes to potentially sensitive areas of
+   > your Viva Glint configuration.
+For an Advanced Configuration overview, see [Understand Advanced
+   > Configuration options in Viva Glint.](understand-advanced-configuration.md)

 7. Select **Add support user.**

-> [!IMPORTANT]
-> Users with access to Advanced Configuration settings can make changes to potentially sensitive areas of your Viva Glint configuration.
-For an Advanced Configuration overview, see [Understand Advanced Configuration options in Viva Glint.](understand-advanced-configuration.md)

 ## Remove a Support user